victorcezeh/Crypto_Analytics_Project/README.md

 ```

 Below shows the list of databases with their respective owners.
-In psql, you can get the list of databases using the \l meta-command.
+In psql, you can get the list of databases using the ` \l meta-command `.

 Peep metaverse and cryptoverse_admin. 😉